 So conclusion - Always brew your green & white tea in 70-80c° if nothing else states on the packaging.

-Lastly, make sure to use good quality tea leaves.
+Make sure to use good quality tea leaves.
 Often (not always) the bagged tea is the crumbs of tea leaves broken in the manufactory.
-When the tea leaves become like powder as you would notice most of the tea bag tea is, the tannin will be quicker released and a lot of the good health benefits have gone missing.
+When the tea leaves become like powder as you would notice most of the tea bag tea is, the tannin will be released quicker and a lot of the good health benefits will be missing.

 So think about this: